 Installing Certificates

-If an existing TLS certificate expires, or if you want to use another certificate, for example, the one obtained from a Certificate Authority, you can install a new certificate.
-If you want to use a certificate obtained from a Certificate Authority, make sure that the Enterprise Manager IP address or fully qualified domain name is specified in the certificate subject or subject alternative name.
+If an existing TLS certificate expires, or if you want to replace it (for example, with a certificate obtained from a Certificate Authority) you can install a new certificate.
+When using a certificate obtained from a CA, ensure that the Enterprise Manager IP address or fully qualified domain name is included in the certificate subject or subject alternative name.

 Note |